Documentation

 Why another Agent?

-Qpoint operates directly on your hosts through our Qtap agent.
+Qpoint operates directly on your linux application servers through our Qtap agent.
 This host-based approach is fundamental to providing the deep visibility and process-level traffic attribution that makes Qpoint powerful.

 The Power of Being Local